hkproj/pytorch-stable-diffusion/README.md

 # pytorch-stable-diffusion
-Stable Diffusion implemented from scratch in PyTorch
+PyTorch implementation of Stable Diffusion from scratch